WELCOME HOME CO-OWNERS & PRINCIPAL ARTISTS

 See Tea's work here

-Kelli has always favored working with her hands.
-Her initial interest in hand craftsmanship was fostered during her childhood in central Canada.
-At 18, Kelli moved east to Toronto to pursue a BDes in Fashion Design at Ryerson University.
-Upon graduating in 2012, she immediately began working in menswear as a designer and production manager, and later co-founded a bespoke design firm.
+Kelli Kikcio grew up in central Canada and has always favored working with her hands.
+In 2012, Kelli received a BDes in Fashion Design at Ryerson University and began working in menswear as a designer and production manager, later co-founding Boneset Studio, a bespoke design firm.
 In 2014, Kelli began pursuing machine-free tattooing both as an art form and a means to regain a sense of self-autonomy.
-Her practice is entirely self-taught and would not exist without unwavering interest from clients.
-Presently tattooing full-time, Kelli appreciates both the intimate interactions with her clients and the opportunity to positively contribute to their sense of self, along with the freedom to expand her body of work and grow as an artist and human being.
+As a tattooer, Kelli appreciates both the intimate interactions with her clients and the opportunity to positively contribute to their sense of self and body reclamation.
+Outside of tattooing, Kelli continues her interdisciplinary practice in garment design/construction, hand embroidery, illustration, and floral preservation.

 See Kelli's work here